Maiden gay cruise to Muslim land hits Morocco snag

 “We don’t ban cruise ships here and we never ask our visitors about their sexual preferences,” he told Reuters.
 Asked if the MS Nieuw Amsterdam could still visit Morocco, he said: “They can if the organisers want to”.

-Haddad is from the secular Popular Movement Party, a junior partner in Morocco’s ruling coalition led by moderate Islamists of the Justice and Development Party PJD.L.
+Haddad is from the secular Popular Movement Party, a junior partner in Morocco’s ruling coalition led by moderate Islamists of the Justice and Development Party (PJD).

 PJD came to power in December, riding a regional wave of support for Islamist movements amid Arab revolts but saying it would not impose a strict moral code.
 The tourism sector accounts for 10 percent of Morocco’s GDP and 450,000 jobs.